integreat-io/integreat-transformers/README.md

 When defining this as JSON, you may use `**undefined**` in the `skip` list instead of `undefined`. (`undefined` does not have a literal in JSON.)

+### `csv`

+This transformer takes a CSV string coming _from_ a service, and returns an array of data objects.
+Going _to_ a service, it does the oposite.

+Each line in the CSV is converted to an object.
+When the `headerRow` prop is `true`, the first line will be treated as headers and thus used as keys on the object.
+When there's no header row, keys will be named `'col1'`, `'col2'`, etc., in the order they appear in the file.
+To have something other than `'col'`, set the `columnPrefix` prop the preferred string.

+When generating CSV going _to_ the service, the order of the columns will match the order of the keys on the object, unless some or all keys match the `columnPrefix` or the default `'col'`.
+In this case, the prefixed keys will be sorted in ascending order by their number, before any other keys.

+The transformer handles objects with different keys by leaving columns empty in the places that other rows has values.
+The order of the keys will be determined with priority to its first occurence, so if a field is missing on the first object in the array, it will be placed after the keys from the first row, even if it is placed before or in-between them on the object it first appears.

+The following options are available:

+- `delimiter`: A character to use as delimiter.
+Default is comma (`,`)
+- `quoted`: Signals if the value in CSV columns should be surrounded by quots (`"`).
+This only applies when generating a CSV string (_to_ a service), as parsing will handle quots if they appear in the CSV regardless of this option.
+  Default is `true`
+- `headerRow`: If `true`, the first row will be treated as a header row when parsing a CSV _from_ a service, and a header row will be inserted when generating a CSV _to_ a service.
+In both these examples, header row values will equal object keys.
+Default is `false`
+- `columnPrefix`: A string to use as the base for creating object keys when we don't have a header row.
+The `columnPrefix` will be suffixed by an incrementing number based on the order of the keys on the object, like `'col1'`, `'col2'`, etc. When generating CSV, any keys named as this prefix and a number, will be sorted accending after the number.
+Default is `'col'`

 ### `date`